 All resolutions and proceedings of the Organization and of the Council shall be recorded in the minutes by the Secretary.

-The Secretary shall conduct all correspondence.
+The Secretary shall prepare all correspondence and business documents, as well as ensure the Council website is maintained.
+Requests for access to Council records shall be required by the outgoing Secretary.

 The Secretary shall prepare and issue a report of all meetings of the Council to the Organization.